YevheniyaSolomyana/web103_projects/README.md

-# WEB103 Project 1 - *Best Places to Visit*
+# WEB103 Project 2 - *Best Places to Visit*

 Submitted by: **Yevheniya Solomyana**

-About this web app: **lists 5 best & cheapest places to visit, in Asia, Europe, Africa, and the Americas, according to** https://www.bemytravelmuse.com/the-cheapest-destinations-to-travel-to/#19_Turkey_45day.
+About this web app: **connects to a PostgresSQL database on Railway to render places from the database rather than from a JSON file.*

 Time spent: **4** hours